 Carbohydrates are the main source of fuel for your body, but not all carbohydrates can help your energy levels.
 Processed high-carb foods like white bread may deliver a quick surge of energy, but this wears off quickly and you’ll soon feel lethargic.
 Try to eat healthy, high-fibre wholegrain foods like porridge oats or wholegrain bread instead.
 These types of foods, known as complex carbohydrates, take longer for your body to digest, sustaining your energy levels for a longer period of time.

-Prep your snacks
+Prep energy boosting snacks

 If you get too hungry between meals, your blood sugar levels will drop and you’ll start feeling tired.
 A good way to combat this is to prepare some healthy snacks to keep your blood sugar levels constant.
 Try to mix your complex carbs with a protein for longer-lasting energy.
 Nuts, fresh fruit like bananas and apples, yoghurt, boiled eggs and fresh vegetables are all great energy-boosting snacks.